paigeweber13/fine-hardware-visualization/README.md

  - [ ] port usage isn't what we expected it... why on CPU-heavy polynomial block, port4 (store data) is still the most saturated
    - [x] what happens if we increase degree past 100?
 Same behavior...
-   - [ ] inspect assembly to find stores
+   - [x] inspect assembly to find stores
-   - [ ] look at how we measure port usage
+   - [x] look at how we measure port usage
+     - corrected how we measure port usage.
+Values are still odd, though
  - [ ] more counters to visualize.
    - [ ] quickly finish looking at all perfgroups
    - [ ] Dr. Saule identified the following areas as key.
 What counters and